-In the context of the IEEE International Conference on Engineering, Technology and Innovation (ICE/ITMS) I was able together with my former Fraunhofer co-workers Carsten Schmidt und Claus Praeg to present a paper.
+In the context of the IEEE International Conference on Engineering, Technology and Innovation (ICE/ITMS) I was able to work together with my former Fraunhofer colleagues Carsten Schmidt and Claus Praeg present a paper.
 The paper deals with "Designing Digital Workplace Environments - An Agile Framework for Large-Scale End-User Participation".
 We have addressed the problem that the design of the digital workplace is currently one of the central design fields for companies.
 At the same time, however, there are very few solutions in this area that can be applied practically in companies.

 Digital workplace - the current situation